echavet/MitsubishiCN105ESPHome/README.md

 The `remote_temperature_timeout` setting allows the unit to revert back to the internal temperature measurement if it does not receive an update in the specified time range (highly recommended if using remote temperature updates).

 `debounce_delay` adds a small delay to the command processing to account for some HomeAssistant buttons that may send repeat commands too quickly.
 A shorter value creates a more responsive UI, a longer value protects against repeat commands.
-(See Issue https://github.com/echavet/MitsubishiCN105ESPHome/issues/21)
+(See https://github.com/echavet/MitsubishiCN105ESPHome/issues/21)

+`fahrenheit_compatibility` improves compatibility with HomeAssistant installations using Fahrenheit units.
+Mitsubishi uses a custom lookup table to convert F to C which doesn't correspond to the actual math in all cases.
+This can result in external thermostats and HomeAssistant "disagreeing" on what the current setpoint is.
+Setting this value to `true` forces the component to use the same lookup tables, resulting in more consistent display of setpoints.
+Recommended for Fahrenheit users.
+(See https://github.com/echavet/MitsubishiCN105ESPHome/pull/298.)

+`use_as_operating_fallback` in the `stage_sensor` is an uncommon option.
+If your unit doesn't accurately update the activity indicator (idle/heating/cooling/etc.), then this sensor can use the `stage_sensor` as an alternate source of information on the status of the unit.
+Not recommended for most users.
+(See https://github.com/echavet/MitsubishiCN105ESPHome/issues/277)

 ```yaml
 climate: